bl4drnnr/rnn-transformer-based-llm/README.md

 - `--checkpoint`: Path to checkpoint
 - `--prompts`: List of prompts (space-separated)
 - `--prompts-file`: File with prompts (one per line)
+- `--dataset`: (Optional) Dataset name - auto-detected if only one exists
 - `--max-length`: Max tokens to generate (default: 100)
 - `--temperature`: Sampling temperature (default: 1.0)
   - Lower (0.5-0.8): More focused, deterministic